khuyentran1401/awesome-Python-data-science-books/README.md

 * [Build a Career in Data Science](https://www.manning.com/books/build-a-career-in-data-science) - Emily Robinson & Jacqueline Nolis

 ## How to Contribute
 Contributions are always welcome!
-If you know some interesting books that should be here but are not, feel free to contribute your favorite resources!
+If you know some interesting books or other categories that should be here but are not, feel free to contribute!
 To contribute, follow the steps below:
 1. Fork the repo
 1. Add a new book using markdown
 1. Submit the pull request